braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/rich.md

 To manually display push with a Braze payload, download the content from the value under `AppboyAPNSDictionaryAttachmentURLKey`, save it as a file with the file type stored under the `AppboyAPNSDictionaryAttachmentTypeKey` key, and add it to the notification attachments.

 You can write the Service Extension in either Objective-C or Swift.
-You can copy the following sample code into your `Notification Service Extension`.
-Changing the class name to the one you picked will automatically provide this functionality.
+To implement the Service Extension using our sample code, you can copy the below code into your `Notification Service Extension` and change its class name to the one you picked.

 {% tabs %}
 {% tab OBJECTIVE-C %}